ocassidydev/Great-Library/README.md

     - Bug where if user's library contains no books that have ratings (ie. user has entered n/a on all of them), then sorting by rating will crash the program as the returned sorted library is empty
     - Bug where if the user's library contains no books fitting a certain criteria (ie. no books that have been finished), then filtering by that criteria will as the returned filtered library is empty
     - Various bugs where windows would not display properly or empty.
-These varied in severity, from slightly breaking the interface to completely crashing the program
+These varied in severity, from slightly breaking the interface to completely crashing the program.

 &nbsp;
 ### Libraries